vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 -name CCNAu_OAc
 ```

-In this example, the input file named CCNAu_OAc.in is going to be assembled.
-The complex will be constructed using two ligands – CCN_chn and acetate, both imported from the library.
+In this example, the input file named *CCNAu_OAc.in* is going to be assembled.
+The complex will be constructed using two ligands – CCN and acetate, both imported from the library.
 The name of the output complex matches the name of the file – CCNAu_OAc.
 This file is passed to molSimplify program to assemble the complex as xyz-file with the name specified in the command “name”.
 The resulting geometry looks like this: